Wisła Tczew

+Founded in 1924, the club has traditionally worn a white and red strip for both home and away appearances.
+The club takes its name from the Polish word for the Vistula which runs through Tczew.

 History

-The club was established as the Wisła Bowling Club in 1924.
-The football section was founded in 1927.
-In 1932, Wisła achieved the best success in the interwar history - 3rd place in Class B (III level), which gave the opportunity to fight in the finals for promotion to Class A (II level).
-In the 2007/2008 season Wisła advanced from the District Class (Group II) to the 4th league.
+The club was first established as the Wisła Bowling Club in 1924, while its football section was founded in 1927.
+In 1932, Wisła achieved its best success in the interwar history, coming 3rd place in Klasa B, which gave the club the opportunity to fight in the finals for promotion to Klasa A. Following the 2007/2008 season Wisła advanced from the liga okręgowa to the IV liga.

-From the 2009/2010 season, after the merger with the second Tczew football club - Unia Tczew, Gryf 2009 Tczew was created.
-In August 2009, senior Wisła juniors already representing Gryf colors, under the care of Mikołaj Bykowski and Krzysztof Śliwa, were successful winning 3rd place in the U-18 category, in the prestigious Remes Cup 2009 tournament by winning the qualifying group with Polonia Warsaw, among others.
-In June 2009, there was a record transfer in the club's history.
-Wisla's pupil Paweł Wszołek (born in 1992) was sent to the Polish diaspora in Warsaw.
+In June 2009, there was a record transfer in the club's history when Paweł Wszołek was sold to Polonia Warsaw.
+In the 2009/2010 season, following a merger with the second Tczew football club, Unia Tczew, a new club Gryf Tczew was created.
+In August 2009, senior Wisła juniors, already representing Gryf, under the care of Mikołaj Bykowski and Krzysztof Śliwa, were successful in winning 3rd place in the U-18 category in the prestigious Remes Cup tournament after winning the qualifying group against Polonia Warsaw, among others.

 On May 22, 2015, the reactivation of the Wisła Tczew club was announced.
-In the 2015–2016 season, Wisła joined the B-class competition.
-In the 2015/2016 season the club was promoted to Class A. In the 2017/2018 season, Wisła advanced to the Liga V (fifth league).
+In the 2015–2016 season, Wisła joined the Klasa B competition.
+In the 2015/2016 season the club was promoted to Klasa A. In the 2017/2018 season, Wisła advanced to the liga okręgowa.

 In addition to the football section, the club also has a boxing section.